Karyalay-Mayank/react-practice/Notes/Episode-2.md

 |--------|---------------------|-------------------|----------------------------|
 | `~`    | Patch only          | `1.2.3` to `<1.3.0` | Safe updates, no new features |
 | `^`    | Minor + Patch       | `1.2.3` to `<2.0.0` | New features, still compatible |

+# Use of package-lock.json
+**It keeps the track of exact version i.e installed currently.**
+- **Intergity**: Use to keep exact hash of current used version to eliminate conflict on production and in other developer's system

+# Ignite app using parcel (the currently used Bundler)
+- **To use parcel as a bundler we have to install it in our project by doing: `npm install -D parcel`**
+- **To ignite our app with parcel we have to do `npx parcel index.html`**